aaliyari/DennisLabRotation/labNotebook.md

 - Result:

       **There are enhancers in the DUSP22b HSD region on chr16 that show faint contacts with a few promoters near GRIN2A gene on chr16, which is an autism-related gene!
 (They are ~10Mb apart, so no reason to get super excited.)**

+      *What's next?
+Design primers to validate this finding: Is this enhancer-promoter pair really in contact in vitro?*

 ___